tcinfinity/musebot/README.md

 react-native run-ios -- --reset-cache
 ```

+____

-If more problems persist, deleted the `node_modules/` folder and reinstalling all the dependecies by regenerating the model dependencies again. \\
+If problems persist, delete the `node_modules/` folder and reinstall all the dependencies again using `npm install`. \\
-Ensure that the above steps are then followed.
+Ensure that the above steps are then followed, including resetting cache.

+Possible known bugs (dependency):
+- @babel/core
+- @babel/runtime

+To fix specific dependency errors, try `npm install --update <dependency>`. \\
+If errors remain, completely reinstall the module by deleting it (individually; or grouped - see above) \\
+Remember to update the pod files and reset cache as shown above.